marcinjak9/apical.org-gatsby/content/pages/about.md

   - props:
       en:
         body: >-
-          What we know is that when people share their energy into an experience they naturally become more open-minded, curious and able to understand one another.
-This is the transformative power of the travel industry and the reason why Apical is playing this game.

-          Apical is about leveraging the travel industry mechanics to enable a generation of global citizens to emerge, as fast as possible.
+          Apical is a travel startup that offers technology along with a strong experience in the industry and a consistent track record.
+Apical does not just offer services, it teams up with its Travel Creators and supports their growth.
+If they grow, Apical grows.
+The two missions are aligned and this allows the flowering of a proper ecosystem, able to grow exponentially
         greyBg: true
-        title: >-
-          We believe that travelling is an extraordinary form of social innovation
+        title: Why Travel Creators are entering Apical
       it:
         body: >-
-          Sappiamo che quando più persone condividono la loro energia in un'esperienza, queste diventano naturalmente più aperte, curiose e capaci di capirsi.
-Questo è il potere trasformativo dell'industria dei viaggi e la ragione per cui Apical ne fa parte.
+          Apical è una startup travel che offre tecnologia insieme a una forte esperienza nell’industria e un consistente track-record.
+Apical non si limita a offrire servizi, fa squadra con i propri Travel Creators e supporta la loro crescita.
+Se loro crescono, Apical cresce.
+Le due mission sono allineate e questo permette la fioritura di un vero ecosistema in grado di crescere esponenzialmente
         greyBg: true
+        title: Perché i Travel Creator entrano in Apical
+    type: WhatWeDo
+  - props:
+      en:
+        body: >-
+          We believe that travelling is an extraordinary form of social innovation because, for what we know, when people share their energy into an experience they naturally become more open-minded, curious and able to understand one another.
+This is the transformative power of the travel industry and the reason why Apical is playing this game
+        greyBg: false
+        title: Why Apical is doing this
+      it:
-        title: >-
+        body: >-
-          Crediamo che il viaggio sia un'incredibile forma di innovazione sociale
+          Crediamo che il viaggio sia un'incredibile forma di innovazione sociale perché sappiamo che quando più persone condividono la loro energia in un'esperienza, diventano naturalmente più aperte, curiose e capaci di capirsi.
+Questo è il potere trasformativo dell'industria dei viaggi e la ragione per cui Apical ne fa parte
+        greyBg: false
+        title: Perché Apical fa queste cose
     type: WhatWeDo
   - props:
       en: